OpenSILEX/docs-community-dev/docs/MongoDBInstallv4.md

 ## Install MongoDB on Ubuntu or Debian

-You can find install process for other Linux distribution on [Install on linux](https://docs.mongodb.com/manual/administration/install-on-linux/)
+You can find install process for other Linux distribution on [Install on linux](https://docs.mongodb.com/manual/administration/install-on-linux/).

+All of the command lines presented here come from the official documentation [Install MongoDB Community Edition on Ubuntu](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#install-mongodb-community-edition-on-ubuntu).

 ### 1. Register MongoDB 4.0 public GPG Key

+Import the public key used by the package management system as described in the [MongoDB official documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#import-the-public-key-used-by-the-package-management-system):

 ```
 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 9DA31620334BD75D9DCB49F368818C72E52529D4